Ike Leggett

 Isiah "Ike" Leggett (born July 25, 1944) is an American politician from the U.S. state of Maryland and former executive of Montgomery County, Maryland.
 He is a member of the Democratic Party.

-Born in Deweyville, Texas, Leggett attended Southern University in Baton Rouge, Louisiana and, after serving in the Vietnam War with the U.S. Army, earned a J.D. degree from Howard University in Washington, D.C.
-In 1986, he became the first African-American elected to the county council in Montgomery County, Maryland and served on the council through 2002.
+Born in Deweyville, Texas, Leggett attended Southern University in Baton Rouge, Louisiana, and, after serving in the Vietnam War with the U.S. Army, earned a J.D. degree from Howard University in Washington, D.C.
+In 1986, he became the first African-American elected to the county council in Montgomery County, Maryland, and served on the council through 2002.

 For two years, Leggett served as the chairman of the Maryland Democratic Party before leaving that position to run for office once again.
-Leggett was elected County Executive of Montgomery County in 2006, the first African-American to hold that office.
+Leggett was elected county executive of Montgomery County in 2006, the first African-American to hold that office.

 Early life and education

-Leggett was born on July 25, 1944, in Deweyville, Texas and grew up with twelve siblings in Alexandria, Louisiana.
+Leggett was born on July 25, 1944, in Deweyville, Texas, and grew up with twelve siblings in Alexandria, Louisiana.
 In Alexandria, he played football for Peabody Magnet High School.
 He attended Southern University in Baton Rouge, working through school as a groundskeeper in a work-study program and graduating in 1967.
 In his time as an undergraduate, he was a student leader in the civil rights movement and twice met Martin Luther King Jr. He led the on-campus civil rights movement while at the same time commanding the Southern University Reserve Officers' Training Corps (ROTC) unit.
-He was elected president of his class during his senior year and is a member of Alpha Phi Alpha Fraternity, the first intercollegiate fraternity established for African-Americans.
-In 1968, Leggett served as a captain in the United States Army during the Vietnam War, first in combat with a Military Advisory Unit attached to the Army of the Republic of Vietnam and then as a public affairs officer with the 7th Support Battalion/199th Light Infantry Brigade.
+He was elected president of his class during his senior year and is a member of Alpha Phi Alpha fraternity, the first intercollegiate fraternity established for African-Americans.
+In 1968, Leggett served as a captain in the United States Army during the Vietnam War, first in combat with a military advisory unit attached to the Army of the Republic of Vietnam and then as a public affairs officer with the 7th Support Battalion/199th Light Infantry Brigade.
 He was awarded the Bronze Star for Service.
 In 1974, he received Master of Arts and Juris Doctor degrees from Howard University in Washington, D.C., graduating first in his law school class, followed soon after by a Master of Laws degree from George Washington University.
-He returned to Howard as a professor in their law school in 1976, and continued teaching at the law school through his election as County Executive in 2006, with the exception of a stint as a White House Fellow under President Jimmy Carter in 1977.
+He returned to Howard as a professor in their law school in 1976 and continued teaching at the law school through his election as county executive in 2006, except for a stint as a White House Fellow under President Jimmy Carter in 1977.